 Click here to add this video to your Watch Later playlist.
 This is an easy way to save a video so you can find it again later.

-One other thing we’d like to talk about is annotations, which are like pop-up windows that can appear on any YouTube video.
+One other thing we’d like to talk about is cards, which are like pop-up notifications that can appear on any YouTube video.
 Creators add these to videos for a variety of reasons.
-For example, some people use annotations to add a Subscribe button to their videos, which makes it easier for you to follow their channels.
-We even use annotations on our YouTube channel to provide a link back to our tutorials.
-Whenever you see an annotation, you can select it to follow the link or choose the X to close it.
+For example, some people use end screens and annotations to link to other videos.
+We even use end screens on our YouTube channel to provide a link back to our tutorials.